gtekle/covid-19-cases-tracker/README.md

 ## Acknowledgments

-- I would like to acknowledge [Narrativa](https://covid19tracking.narrativa.com/index_en.html) for Coronavirus Data API in their Covid-19 Tracking Project API from which all uptodate covid-19 stats are fetched.
+- I would like to acknowledge [Open Disease Data API](https://disease.sh/) for a free Open API from which all uptodate covid-19 stats are fetched.
 - I would also like to extend my gratitude to [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for the original design idea.

 ## 📝 License